 "This is a control variable.
 It is written by an external management

 entity or the SME.
 Changes take effect as soon as practical in the implementation.
-This attribute, when true at a non-AP STA, indicates that the
+This attribute, when true at a non-AP STA or a non-AP MLD, indicates that the

-STA implementation is capable of transmitting an IRM.[21]
+STA or the non-AP MLD implementation is capable of transmitting an IRM.[21]
 This attribute,

-when true at an APindicates that the AP supports IRM."
+when true at an AP or an AP MLD indicates that the AP or the AP MLD supports IRM."

 DEFVAL { false }